Living With Migraines- “The Invisible Illness”

 Migraines Scanners

-I was diagnosed when I was 18.
-I get cluster migraines.
+I was diagnosed when I was 18 and now in my 40’s I still get cluster migraines.
 Cluster Migraines are recurrent, severe headaches that usually stick to one side of the head, for me it’s the left.
-I’ve probably suffered from them since I was a young child.
+I’ve probably suffered from them since I was a very young child.
 Throughout my life, I have dealt with many hurtful comments from those unable to understand my affliction.
 Their comments used to really get under my skin.
 Migraines are very severe.
 They are not just a very bad headache.
 No two Migraine sufferers are the same when it comes to patterns of pain or management.
 To make matters worse Migraines are an ‘invisible illness’.

 An invisible illness is something that the sufferer feels but no one else sees or acknowledges.
 Those that are afflicted with migraines are often accused of faking or imagining their disabilities.